Skip to content

 What is Dientamoeba Fragilis?

 Dientamoeba Fragilis is a microscopic parasite that infects the human intestines.
 Despite its name suggesting it is an amoeba, D. Fragilis is actually classified as a flagellate, meaning it moves using whip-like structures called flagella.
-It is a globally distributed parasite, found in both developed and developing countries, and can infect individuals of any age.
-The exact mode of transmission remains unclear, but it is often associated with fecal-oral routes, suggesting that it may spread through contaminated food or water.
-However studies are really lacking here, so its certainly a grey area!

 "Dientamoeba fragilis is reported with a prevalence ranging from 0 to 62%, depending on region, population and detection methods used.
 D. fragilis was identified in 0.5% of all stool samples examined in a large U.S. study, and the prevalence is as high as 20% to 50% in selected populations.
-It is increasingly recognised as a parasite with the potential to cause illness in humans"
+It is increasingly recognised as a parasite with the potential to cause illness in humans."

-• Diarrohea
+• Diarrhoea

 • Abdominal pain